Lightning-AI/pytorch-lightning/docs/source/starter/new-project.rst

 In Lightning we suggest separatating training from inference.
 The ``training_step`` defines the full training loop.
 We encourage users to use the ``forward`` to define inference actions.

-For example, in this case we could define the autoencoder to act as an embedding extractor:
+For example, in this case we can define the autoencoder to act as an embedding extractor:

 .. code-block:: python